The Modern Lake Conroe Home We Couldn’t Find, So We Built It

 That separation has mattered over time.
 When we moved in, our youngest daughter was only three weeks old.
 Today, our children are older, louder, more independent, and using the home in entirely different ways.
 The floor plan has been able to support those changes because the original design was not based only on how life looked at one moment in time.

-Some of those spaces have become their own design stories, including the girls’ bunk room, which was designed to make shared sleeping feel intentional rather than temporary.
+Some of those spaces have become their own design stories, including the girls’ bunk room, which was designed to make shared space feel intentional rather than temporary.
 You can see that reveal here: Slumbering in Style: Kids’ Bunk Room Reveal.

 Outdoor living has also become an important part of how the home functions.
 Over time, we added a large patio with a fire pit, a pool and pool deck seating with pergola and grill station, and a unique tree house play space, extending the home beyond the main walls and creating more ways to gather, host, play and relax.
 I shared more about that space here: The Modern Lake House Covered Patio Reveal.